In weighing 2024 run, Pence tests whether there is political life after Trump

 “President Trump and I have spoken many times since we left office.
 We probably won’t ever see eye to eye about my duties that day.
 But I will always be proud of what we accomplished together,” Pence said, according to audio obtained by The Washington Post.
 “I will not allow the Democrats and their allies in the media to use one tragic day to demean the aspirations of millions of Americans.”

 Several longtime Pence allies say the former vice president is more ambitious and ruthless than many realize.
-Before he makes any final decision, one adviser said, Pence and his wife Karen will likely take time away and pray on the decision, asking if God is calling on them to serve again.
+Before he makes any final decision, one adviser said, Pence and his wife, Karen, will probably take time away and pray on the decision, asking whether God is calling on them to serve again.

-One challenge for Pence, however, will be avoiding the wrath and derision of Trump, who is likely to get jealous if his former protege rises in the polls, allies of both men say.
+One challenge for Pence, however, will be avoiding the wrath and derision of Trump, who is likely to get jealous if his former No. 2 rises in the polls, allies of both men say.

 Sam Nunberg, a former Trump 2016 aide, said Trump is unlikely to tolerate anything short of total adulation from any Republican in the field.